 - If you have been notified of an external audit or inspection, please contact your institutional clinical trials office immediately.

-- With the assistance of the institutional clinical trials office, send formal DF/HCC notification to applicable parties on the External Audit Contact List by following the procedures outlined in AUD-102.
+- With the assistance of the institutional clinical trials office, send formal DF/HCC notification to applicable parties on the External Audit Contact List by following the procedures outlined in AUD-OP-2: FDA and Other Regulatory Inspections.

-- Throughout the audit/inspection, be sure to follow processes outlined in AUD-102 and provide ongoing communication to the appropriate parties.
+- Throughout the audit/inspection, be sure to follow processes outlined in AUD-OP-2 and provide ongoing communication to the appropriate parties.

 - Refer to the guidance documents below, or contact your institutional clinical trials office, for more information.